sourcegraph/about/handbook/engineering/organization.md

 ## Philosophy

 This section describes how we think about our team in its ideal state.
+Due to a variety of real-world constraints that change over time (e.g., hiring, product priorities, engineering priorities, skills of our current team), our organization might temporarily exist in a state that is inconsistent with these ideals from time to time.
+That is ok.

 ### Teams